 “Hotel” means a building designed for or occupied by sixteen or more guests who are for compensation lodged, with or without meals.

-“Household Pet” means animals or fowl customarily permitted in the house and kept for company or pleasure, including dogs, cats, canaries, and similar pets.
+“Household Pet” means animals customarily permitted in the house and kept for company or pleasure, including dogs, cats, canaries, and similar pets.

 “Institutional Use” means a facility that provides a public service and is operated by a federal, state, or local government, public or private utility, public or private school or college, church, public agency, or tax-exempt organization.